poojasrm/BootstrapTables/README.md

 # BootstrapTables
-A Bootstrap Table Summary to design beautful tables
+A Bootstrap Table Summary to design beautful tables.
+Designe by Pooja